Deep Scan in Greadme: 190+ Parameter Website Audit

 • Title tag presence, length, and relevance

-• Meta description quality and optimization
+• Meta description quality

-• Heading hierarchy (H1-H6 structure)
+• Heading hierarchy (H1–H6)

 • Crawlability and indexability signals

-• Canonical tag configuration
+• Canonical and hreflang configuration

 • Mobile-friendliness and responsive design